 of unhappy customers who are non-complainers simply leave.

-To reduce loss and mitigate risk associated with potentially crippling situations, agencies need to develop a business continuity plan (BCP).
+To reduce loss and mitigate risk associated with potentially crippling situations, agencies and brokerages need to develop a business continuity plan (BCP).
 Being prepared and having the right technologies in place will allow you to continue to operate and support customers when the unexpected happens.

 - Safeguard your data assets and operations against any threat

 - Remain operational and continue service to customers